Once you go solid state you can't go back. But there are so many on the market how do you know what the best SSD deal is? That's where we come in.

 If you’ve already checked out our guide to the best SSD then you’ll already have an idea what you’re after, but if you want them for the absolute best price then allow us to help.

 Some highlights this week: There's a healthy discount on the 500GB version of the excellent Samsung 850 EVO at the moment, making it even more of a tempting purchase.

-- There's a slight discount on our favourite gaming SSD at the moment, the 250GB Samsung 850 EVO, and it's worth the extra cash over the Toshiba drive above just in terms of sheer performance.
-View this deal over at eBuyer for £89.
+- There's a slight discount on our favourite gaming SSD at the moment, the 500GB Samsung 850 EVO, and it's worth the extra cash over many drives just in terms of sheer performance.
+View this deal over at Amazon for £139

-- You can find a huge Kingston SSDNOW UV400 960GB for nearly half off at Amazon right now.
+- You can find a huge Kingston SSDNOW UV400 960GB at Amazon right now with a chunk of cash off.
 It's not particularly speedy compared to some SSDs, but it'll still be better than your old hard drive.
-Find this deal for £280 on Amazon.
+Find this deal for £267 on Amazon.

-- As another cheaper alternative to the Samsung 850, you've got the SanDisk Ultra SSD II, which is currently sitting at £129 on Amazon.
-You'll have to wait a few days for it to be in stock again, or you can go for the lower capacity which also has a few pounds off.
+- As another cheaper alternative to the Samsung 850, you've got the SanDisk Ultra SSD II, which is currently sitting at £130 on eBuyer.
+Plenty of other capacities available too, if the stock on this one runs out.

 - If you're looking for a top of the line SATA SSD, the 850 Pro is the fastest around.
 You'll be spending a bit more on it, but the price is lower than normal at the moment.

 We've picked out our current favourite solid state drives and have put together our best SSD guide which details both the overall best SSD around as well as the best budget SSD as well as the best high-end SSD.

 And here are the best prices we've found for them around the web today:

 “The ideal SSD for a gaming PC strikes that perfect price/performance/reliability balance, and Samsung’s 850 EVO SSD manages this, and then some.”